New in V5Pro is the addition of the Radium Sampler and it can be called up in the Windows menu or by inserting that option in the the toolbar.

 The LIVE fader is designed to be used in conjunction with a Modulator.
 It overrides it all and allows you to play with pitch through its full range which can be assigned to a modulating controller.
 To reset, hold OPT when clicking the fader, or double click.

 So if a sound file is the start of the design process, and pitch and filter envelopes carve out its path, modulation is the forge where out of the world effects are created.
-Radium support over 100 source MIDI modulators as well as dedicated envelopes amplitude, pitch, 2 LFOs(low frequency oscillators) various random modulators, and 2 additional custom envelopes all acting on the sound at the same time.
+Radium support over 100 source MIDI modulators as well as dedicated envelopes amplitude, pitch, 2 LFOs(low frequency oscillators) various random modulators, High Pass and Low Pass Envelopes, 2 additional custom envelopes to emit modulation data, even a rudimentary Doppler envelope; all acting on the sound at the same time.

 The LFO’s in Radium are pretty novel, instead of limiting you to various shapes(sine, triangle, sawtooth and square), you can draw your own shapes in.
 There are presets for the aforementioned shapes, but experiment with making your own!